Margerium/Crack-Caesar/README.md

 This program uses commandline arguments to function, I'd recommend first looking at what commands are available.

-To do this, enter "python substitution.py -h" into your terminal - this will display all the commands.
+To do this, enter python substitution.py -h into your terminal - this will display all the commands.

 The first and only required command is -i "my_file".txt where "my_file" is the name of the file you wish to crack.